geneeves/hax_news/README.md

 You can try HAXNews out yourself on Heroku over [here](http://haxsnews.herokuapp.com)!

 Ideas for next steps:

-	- Add rotating 3D animation to HAXNews logo
+	.Add rotating 3D animation to HAXNews logo

-	- User profile analytics to track voted-on links and popularity of posts
+	.User profile analytics to track voted-on links and popularity of posts

-	- Report spam links/limit uniqueness of post
+	.Report spam links/limit uniqueness of post